Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Analytical Results

-We begin by assessing the sensitivity of fairness-constrained policies to biases in qualification assessment.
-Specifically, we first consider biases that result in $\hat{\gamma}_b(x) = \beta \gamma_b(x), \forall x$, where $\beta\in(0,1]$ is the underestimation rate.
-This can be viewed as label biases due to a prior decision maker/policy that had a probability $\beta<1$ of correctly identifying qualified agents from the disadvantaged group $b$.
-These biases will not be corrected post-decision due to censored feedback: once a qualified individual is labeled as 0 and rejected, the firm does not have an opportunity to observe the individual and assess whether this was indeed the correct label.
+We now assess the sensitivity of fairness-constrained policies to biases in qualification assessment (labeling).
+We first consider biases that result in $\hat{\gamma}_b(x) = \beta \gamma_b(x), \forall x$, where $\beta\in(0,1]$ is the underestimation rate (this could be due to, e.g., labeling errors on qualified individuals from the disadvantaged group).
 We first analyze the impacts of such biases on the decision thresholds and on the firm's utility.